bob1de/hass-apps/docs/apps/schedy/expressions/helpers/basic.rst

 ``is_empty(iterable: Iterable) -> bool``

-Returns whether the given iterable is empty. next() is used for testing the iterable.
-For iterators, this has the side effect of the first item being consumed, but it avoids generating all values just for decision about emptiness."""
+Returns whether the given iterable is empty.

+next() is used for testing the iterable.
+For iterators, this has the side effect of the first item being consumed, but it avoids generating all values just for decision about emptiness.

 ``round_to_step``